-We decided to make enough for 5 people to eat, plus we had enough leftovers for my boyfriend to take as lunch to work the following day.
-The proportions I’m listing below can be easily halved to make enough for 2-3 people if you don’t want to make as much as we did.
+We decided to make enough pasta for 5 people to eat, plus we had some leftovers for my boyfriend to take to work for lunch the following day.
+The proportions I’m listing in the recipe below can be easily halved to make enough for 2-3 people if you don’t want to make as much as we did.

 - 300 g durum semolina